 “My hope is that it will become a bit of a culture within the veterinary community,” says Epp.

 The Public Health Agency of Canada (PHAC) and the Infectious Disease and Climate Change Fund (IDCCF) are providing financial support for this study.

 Jessica Colby of Montmartre, Sask., is a fourth-year student in the University of Regina’s School of Journalism.
-She is working as a research communications intern at the Western College of Veterinary Medicine (WCVM) for summer 2021.
+She worked as a summer research communications intern at the Western College of Veterinary Medicine (WCVM) in 2021.